-New:- KCSiE 2023 Annex B page 142 Child abduction and community safety incidents - Scool is aware that child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+Child abduction and community safety incidents KCSiE 2024 Annex B (page 149 --- School is aware that child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends, and acquaintances); and by strangers.